 The above dangers of jaundice occur only when the baby is left totally untreated, which is quite unlikely given the glaring yellow skin and eyes.

 A baby with jaundice can be made to feel comfortable and better by following the below steps.

 - If the baby has breastfeeding jaundice, then you must feed the baby as frequently as possible to help bring down the bilirubin levels.
-In cases of breastmilk jaundice, the doctor prescribes a specialized formula.
-However, formula can be alternated with breastmilk when the baby’s body begins tolerating mother’s milk.
 The AAP recommends breastfeeding even when the baby suffers from any type of jaundice.

 - Parents can have their version of phototherapy right at home.
 Sunlight does a similar job as light treatment – by excreting excess bilirubin.
 However, it is not a full-fledged treatment.
 Parents can place the baby under soft sunrays early in the morning or capture the rays through a glass pane to avoid any sunburns.
 Just like phototherapy, the infant must be dressed only in diaper and have an eye-band.
 Ensure the temperature at home is neither too cold nor hot.
 Sunlight exposure for jaundiced babies is widely recommended by experts.